 This acknowledgment can become vital if you file your property claim without speaking to a company representative.
 If you use an online portal or emailed a notice to your insurance company, be sure to get a claim acknowledgment.

-Communication and deadlines for a property claim
+Communication and deadlines

 Once your claim is acknowledged, there will likely be a lot of ongoing communication between you and your insurance company.
 Even with these exchanges of information, there are associated deadlines.
 If during the claim process, you contact your insurance carrier for information and leave a voicemail, the company has 14 days to respond to your request for further details.